 - more space on the screen for your work

-- less scrolling when you build things like quizzes and syllabi
+- less scrolling when you building quizzes and syllabi

 Where did Everything Go?